TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 Pruned 0 symbolic links and 1 directories from /opt/homebrew
 ```

-* That seems to have worked, and removed openssl 1.1 for me too
+That seems to have worked, and removed openssl 1.1 for me too.
+Even better, Git still works.
-* Git still works too

-## asdf Node 20 and 22
+## Installing Node 20 and 22 with asdf

-* All that and asdf still reports 18 as latest LTS version
-* `asdf list all nodejs` shows that 22.11.0 is the most recent version of Node 22, which is the version that Node announced as the LTS version
-* I guess I can install that by hand.
-Nice thing with asdf as you can have multiple versions of Node installed and switch between them
-* If something goes wrong, trivial to switch back
+All that and asdf still reports 18 as the latest LTS version.
+It does know about more recent versions, `asdf list all nodejs` shows that 22.11.0 is the most recent version of Node 22, which is the version that Node announced as the LTS version.
+I guess I can install that by hand.
+The nice thing with asdf is that you can have multiple versions of Node installed and switch instantly between them.
+If something goes wrong, it's trivial to switch back.

 ```
 % asdf install nodejs 22.11.0